 Fair Value Measurements - The Financial Accounting Standards Board ("FASB") Codification defines fair value, and establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to the unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
-The three levels of the fair value hierarchy under the FASB Codification are: i) Level 1 - valuations that are based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date; ii) Level 2 - valuations that are based on quoted prices of for which all significant inputs are observable, either directly or indirectly; and iii) Level 3 - valuations that require inputs that are both significant to the fair value measurement and unobservable.
+The three levels of the fair value hierarchy under the FASB Codification are: i) Level 1 - valuations that are based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date; ii) Level 2 - valuations that are based on quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly; and iii) Level 3 - valuations that require inputs that are both significant to the fair value measurement and unobservable.

-Cash and cash equivalents, which primarily include money market mutual funds, were \$51.9 million and \$51.2 million as of December 31, 2016 and December 31, 2015, respectively.
-We classified our cash equivalents of \$49.8 million and \$43.0 million as of December 31, 2016 and 2015, respectively, within Level 1 of the fair value hierarchy because they are valued using quoted market prices.
+Cash and cash equivalents, which primarily include money market mutual funds, were \$51.6 million and \$51.9 million as of December 31, 2017 and December 31, 2016, respectively.
+We classified our cash equivalents of \$50.0 million and \$49.8 million as of December 31, 2017 and 2016, respectively, within Level 1 of the fair value hierarchy because they are valued using quoted market prices.

-Our investments, which consist of high yield corporate debt securities, are also classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices.
-Debt securities with maturities greater than one year are classified as long term assets.
-We categorize our investments as available-for-sale securities, and carry them at fair value in our financial statements.
-We had \$1.0 million and \$0.9 million of available-for-sale investments as of December 31, 2016 and December 31, 2015, respectively.
+Our investments, which consisted of high yield corporate debt securities, were also classified within Level 1 of the fair value hierarchy because they were valued using quoted market prices.
+Debt securities with maturities greater than one year were classified as long term assets.
+We categorized our investments as available-for-sale securities, and carried them at fair value in our financial statements.
+We had \$1.0 million of available-for-sale investments as of December 31, 2016.